pojntfx/networked-linux-memsync/docs/notes.md

   - Data consistency: Between the disk and cache via writebacks.
 Aggressive writebacks lead to reduced performance, delays risk data loss
   - Release of cached data under memory pressure: Cache eviction requires intelligent algorithms, i.e. LRU

+### TCP, UDP and QUIC

+- TCP
+  - Connection-oriented
+  - Has been the reliable backbone of internet commmunication
+  - Guaranteed delivery and maintained data order
+  - Includes error checking, lost packet retransmission, and congestion control mechanisms
+  - Powers the majority of the web
+- UDP
+  - Connectionless
+  - No reliability or ordered packet delivery guarantees
+  - Faster than TCP due to less guarantees
+  - Suitable for applications that require speed over reliability (i.e. online gaming, video calls etc.)
+- QUIC
+  - Modern transport layer protocol developed by Google and standardized by the IETF in 2020
+  - Intents to combine the best aspects of TCP and UDP
+  - Provides reliability and ordered delivery guarantees
+  - Reduces connection establishment times/initial latency by combining connection and security handshakes
+  - Avoids head-of-line blocking by allowing independent delivery of separate streams

 ### Delta Synchronization

 - The probably most popular tool for file synchronization like this is rsync